mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

 #### Delete Repo

 The user of our application now has the ability to fetch the data for a user's repositories and can even create a new repository.
 Now let's add the ability to delete a repository.
-If you remember earlier, when authenticating the user, we added the `delete_repo` scope request because without it we won't be able to delete a user's repository.
+If you remember earlier, when authenticating the user, we added the `delete_repo` scope request because without it we wouldn't be able to delete a user's repository.
 Our home page has a form that let's the user delete one of their repositories by entering their GitHub username along with the name of the repository.
 This will not work for unauthenticated users.
 The form sends a `POST` request to route `/repo/delete`.
 We also add a helper function for making `DELETE` requests:

 ```javascript
 // helper function for sending DELETE requests